 It’s also fairly common.
 The

 People experience depression in different ways.
 It may interfere with your daily work, resulting in lost time and lower productivity.
-It also can influence relationships and some chronic health conditions.
+It can also influence relationships and some chronic health conditions.

 Conditions that can get worse due to depression include:

 It’s important to realize that feeling down at times is a normal part of life.
 Sad and upsetting events happen to everyone.
-But, if you’re feeling miserable or hopeless on a regular basis, you could be dealing with depression.
+But, if you’re feeling down or hopeless on a regular basis, you could be dealing with depression.

 Depression can be more than a constant state of sadness or feeling “blue.”